gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.GetBloonSims(this BloonModel) Method

-(Cross-Game compatible) This is Obsolete, use GetAllBloonToSim instead.
-(Cross-Game compatible) Return all BloonToSimulations with this BloonModel
+This is Obsolete, use GetAllBloonToSim instead.
+Return all BloonToSimulations with this BloonModel

 ```csharp
 public static System.Collections.Generic.List<Assets.Scripts.Unity.Bridge.BloonToSimulation> GetBloonSims(this Assets.Scripts.Models.Bloons.BloonModel bloonModel);